BakedPot8to/epitaph-ext/README.md

 # Epitaph

 Epitaph is an idle game about existential risks and the death of civilizations.
-It was originally made for the [Fermi Paradox Jam](https://itch.io/jam/fermi-paradox-jam).
+It was originally made for the [Fermi Paradox Jam](https://itch.io/jam/fermi-paradox-jam) by @mkremins.
 You can [play it in your browser](https://mkremins.github.io/epitaph), or [check it out on itch.io](https://mkremins.itch.io/epitaph).

 From an implementation perspective, Epitaph is interesting mainly because it's a **browser game** written in **ClojureScript** that makes extensive use of **procedurally generated text** to tell an interactive story.
 It also uses [Om](https://github.com/omcljs/om) (a ClojureScript wrapper around [React](https://facebook.github.io/react/)) for rendering.